Jaseci-Labs/jaseci/examples/CanoniCAI/codelabs/6_speech2text_and_text2speech.md

 ### **Functionality of Jaseci Speech to Text Module (`stt`)**

 Before work with the Jaseci `stt` module make sure to install fmmeg via `sudo apt-get install ffmpeg`.
+Then install `pip install jac_speech[all]` which will also install the speech-to-text module which we are going to use later in this section.
-And load the jaseci `stt` module via `actions load module jaseci_ai_kit.stt`.
+And load the jaseci `stt` module via `actions load module jac_speech.stt`.

 **Transcribe**